 Under certain circumstances, unused credits can be carried forward for up to 5 years.
 Contact your tax professional for details.

 Yes.
 You may contribute a lesser amount up to the maximum limit (see FAQ – How much can I contribute? ) based on your filing status.

 A tax credit is significantly more beneficial than a deduction.
 A credit reduces your Georgia taxes dollar-for-dollar.
 A deduction reduces the taxable income to which the applicable tax rate is applied.

-You can also designate your redirection to the Board Choice (BC) fund or the Economically Disadvantage Family Fund (EDFF), which serves the poorest of GRACE’s families and students.
+You can also designate your contribution to the Board Choice (BC) fund or the Economically Disadvantaged Family Fund (EDFF), which serves the poorest of GRACE’s families and students.
 BC and EDFF funds are allocated to schools by the GRACE board of directors.

 When a student is awarded GRACE financial assistance, the award covers the years until the student completes the highest grade at the school.
 The award is reviewed annually to determine continuing financial need, to assess whether the student remains in good standing with the school, and to affirm the student is a resident of Georgia.